Reviews You Can Rely On

 Slippery fabric

-If you're looking for classic, reliable, and easy-to-wear winter options, we recommend the Carhartt Waterproof Insulated.
-Their functional construction and flexible polyester material make them dexterous despite their bulk.
-All that insulation keeps your hands toasty.
-One of our testers wore them in temperatures as low as -20° F while collecting glacial data in the Yukon.
-After that, it's easy to recommend them for shoveling the walk or walking the dog.
-It doesn't hurt that they block wind, and the main body is waterproof.
+If you're looking for a classic, reliable, and easy-to-wear winter option, we recommend the Carhartt Waterproof Insulated.
+The functional construction and flexible polyester material make it a surprisingly dexterous glove despite its bulk.
+All that insulation keeps your hands toasty, and a soft fleece liner on the inside keeps things cozy.
+One of our testers brags, “I wore these gloves in temperatures as low as -20° F while collecting glacial data in the Yukon.”
+After proving themselves in a scenario like that, it's for us easy to recommend them for shoveling the walk or walking the dog.
+It doesn't hurt that they block wind, and the main body has a waterproof insert that keeps your hands dry even in soggy conditions.
+We also feel better about putting these gloves to work thanks to their low price and decent quality of construction.
+However, for a more heavy-duty option, the Kinco 1927KW is another good glove to check out.

-While the outer shell does repel water effectively, its cozy fleece cuff does not.
+While the outer shell of the Carhartt Waterproof does repel water effectively, its cozy fleece wrist cuff does not.
 When it gets wet, moisture creeps up the liner and inside.
 You can protect the cuff with the sleeve of a jacket, but that doesn't work in a snowball fight.
-Sweat can build up in them as well.
-Once wet, they often take more than a day to dry.
-While they move well, their slippery fabric and bulky insulation make it difficult to complete detailed tasks, like tying your shoelaces.
+If you run warm, sweat is another way moisture can build up in them as well, and unfortunately, once wet, they often take more than a day to dry.
+While they move well, their slippery fabric and bulky insulation make it difficult to complete detailed tasks, like tying your shoelaces, and they are not touchscreen compatible.
 Though imperfect, these are the best winter gloves we've tested for daily use.
-If you don't mind sacrificing some warmth for added dexterity while working, the Mechanix Wear Coldwork Original is a solid alternative.
-Great range of movement and comfortable material help these gloves excel for everyday use in the elements.
+If you don't need as much warmth and prefer a bit of added dexterity while working, the Mechanix Wear Coldwork Original is a solid alternative.
+A great range of movement and comfortable material help these gloves excel for everyday use in the elements.

 Best Women's Winter Gloves